 We proudly offer the bios of our accomplished teachers.

-Jennifer Keishin Armstrong is the author of the New York Times bestselling Seinfeldia: How a Show About Nothing Changed Everything; a history of The Mary Tyler Moore Show, Mary and Lou and Rhoda and Ted; and Sex and the City and Us: How Four Single Women Changed the Way We Think, Live, and Love (all Simon & Schuster).
-She served as senior writer for Entertainment Weekly, and she has written for many publications, including BBC Culture, The New York Times Book Review, Vice, New York magazine, and Billboard.
+Jennifer Keishin Armstrong is the author of the New York Times-bestselling Seinfeldia, When Women Invented Television (both Harper), Mary and Lou and Rhoda and Ted, and Sex and the City and Us (both Simon & Schuster).
+She served as senior writer for Entertainment Weekly, and her nonfiction has appeared in BBC Culture, the New York Times Book Review, Vice, New York magazine, and Billboard.
 She also speaks about pop culture history and creativity.
 She holds a BS from Northwestern University.

-Melissa Petro has published essays, articles, and criticism in Allure, Business Insider, Cosmopolitan, Good Housekeeping, the Guardian, InStyle, the Kitchn, Marie Claire, Narratively, New York Magazine, Pacific Standard magazine, Real Simple, Salon, the Washington Post, and the Writer magazine, among many others.
+Melissa Petro has published nonfiction in Allure, Business Insider, Cosmopolitan, Good Housekeeping, the Guardian, InStyle, the Kitchn, Marie Claire, Narratively, New York Magazine, Pacific Standard magazine, Real Simple, Salon,the Washington Post, and The Writer.
 She is the editor of two anthologies: Pros(e): Writings by Individuals with Experiences in the Sex Industries and Corner Stories: Writings by the Washington Heights CORNER Project Community.
 She has been a finalist for the PEN/Fusion Emerging Writers Prize.
-She holds a BA from Antioch and an MFA in Creative Nonfiction from the New School.
+She holds a BA from Antioch and an MFA in Creative Nonfiction from The New School.